yuanwu2017/llm-d-infra/quickstart/examples/pd-disaggregation/README.md

 helmfile --selector managedBy=helmfile apply helmfile.yaml
 ```

-We can see that the helm charts were deployed:
+We can see that the charts were deployed:

 ```bash
 robertgshaw@Roberts-MacBook-Pro benchmark-pod % helm list